we're all in this together

 Written by teachers, supported by PREVNet, and aligned with Ontario’s Health and Physical Education Curriculum, the platform provides students in grades 6-9 the opportunity to work through a series of interactive, online modules to deepen learning and practice strategies to strengthen relationships and overall well-being.
 The modules include pre and post assessments to inform teaching and learning.
 The online platform will also include vetted resources and activities to help the Huddle Up Committee with their work.

 The Huddle Up Player Assembly amplifies the Huddle Up Committee’s efforts with messaging from a Toronto Argonauts, Toronto Maple Leafs, Toronto Raptors, or Toronto FC player.
-40 schools will receive a player assembly each year.
+40 schools will receive either a virtual or in person player assembly each year.

 A cost-free learning tool for schools